-Takasbank has a recovery plan approved by the Board of Directors.
+Takasbank has a recovery plan and an orderly wind-down plan approved by the Board of Directors.
 In addition, the wind-down of Takasbank's CCP activities has been exclusively stipulated in article 26 of the Directive on CCP Default Management Implementation Principles approved by the Board of Directors.
 In the said Article, it is stated that;